 Symptom Necessary Action Check the external power input voltage on the terminal block.
 Check whether the terminal block is attached correctly.
-If it is a DC sinking, relay, or AC output, check the voltage between the output and the common.
+The module LED indicator is ON, but If it is a DC sinking, relay, or AC output, check the voltage between the output and the common.
 If the output is working correctly, the voltage should be close to zero. there is no output.
 If it is a sourcing output, check the voltage between the output and the 24 VDC input.
 If the output is working correctly, the voltage should be close to zero.
 If the LED indicator is ON, but the output voltage is not correct, replace the output module.
 Check whether the PLC unit RUN LED is ON.
 If not, put the PLC in RUN mode.
 The module LED Check the I/O configuration with the programming software.
-(See "How to Check the I/O Configuration" below.) indicator is OFF, even though the output status bit (Y) is Connect the programming software and check whether the Y bit related to the output point is ON.
-If the Y bit is not actually ON, use the override feature to manually turn the Y bit ON. supposed to be ON.
+(See "How to Check the I/O Configuration" below.)
+Indicator is OFF, even though the output Connect the programming software and check whether the Y bit related to the output point is ON. supposed to be ON.
+If the Y bit is not actually ON, use the override feature to manually turn the Y bit ON.
 (See "How to Check the I/O Status" on the next page.)
 If the Y bit is ON, but the output is OFF, replace the output module.
-Leakage current can be a problem when connecting field devices to I/O modules.
+The module LED indicator is OFF, but the Leakage current can be a problem when connecting field devices to I/O modules.
 False input signals can be generated when the leakage current of the output point is great enough to turn on the connected input device. output is sending an ON signal to the field device.
 To correct this issue, install a resistor in parallel with the input or output of the circuit.
 The value of this resistor will depend on the amount of leakage current and the voltage applied, but usually a 10k to 20k ohm resistor will work.
 Ensure that the wattage rating of the resistor is correct for your application.